 Sort your finances out.
 Make sure your credit file is up to date and ask lenders to correct any information which is wrong.
 Money Saving Expert offers a free credit check for life.
 If you haven’t already, join the electoral roll – it only takes 5 minutes.

 All will improve your credit score which will mean when you talk with a mortgage broker you’ll have better options.
 With your mortgage broker help, you will be able to secure you a mortgage-in-principal offer.
 This figure will be your budget.

+One of the most important tips for house hunting is know your budget.
 Whether you need to talk with a mortgage broker or are a cash buyer, you need to start with a solid figure in your head.
-Remember this is a maximum and so it’s worth your while to negotiate everything.
+Remember this is a maximum and so it’s worth your while to negotiate or haggle everything.